Author: Revisions by Cathy Schneider, CARPLS; Recent Revisions by Andrew Tessman, Greensfelder, Hemker & Gale, P.C.

 “A judgment creditor, or his or her successor in interest when that interest is made to appear of record, is entitled to prosecute supplementary proceedings for the purposes of examining the judgment debtor or any other person to discover assets or income of the debtor not exempt from the enforcement of the judgment, a deduction order or garnishment, and of compelling the application of non exempt assets or income discovered toward the payment of the amount due under the judgment.”
-See generally 735 ILCS 5/2-1402 and IL SCR 277.
+See generally 735 ILCS 5/2-1402 and Ill.
+Sup.
+Ct.
+Rule 277.

 The judgment creditor can issue a citation to a third party, like a bank, that might hold assets of the judgment debtor.
 The bank will freeze any assets that are not exempt and then there will be a hearing or return date on which the Court will decided if any non-exempt assets will be turned over to the creditor.
-735 ILCS 5/12 701 et seq.
+735 ILCS 5/12-701 et seq, Garnishment.

 The judgment creditor can also send a citation notice to the judgment debtor’s employer to discover if the judgment debtor has wages that are not exempt.
 The employer is required to answer an interrogatory about any wages paid and whether they are exempt.
 If a turnover of wages order is entered, the employer must calculate the amount of garnishable wages each pay period and turn them over to the judgment creditor.
-735 ILCS 5/12 801 et seq.
+735 ILCS 5/12-801 et seq, Wage Deductions.

 If there has been a prior supplementary proceeding with respect to the same judgment against the party, whether he is the judgment debtor or a third party, no further proceeding shall be commenced against him except by leave of court.
-IL SCR 277(a).
 The judgment creditor must show, pursuant to affadavit:

 Generally the following assets are exempt from creditors: Take home pay up to $1,608.75 per month (this amount changes yearly); retirement; $15,000 of home equity; a car worth $2,400 or less; tools of trade worth $1,500 or less; up to $4,000 of any “other” property; student loan proceeds (20 USC 1095a(d)); social security income, disability benefits, pension, unemployment, public benefits, work comp, veteran’s benefits and support.
 735 ILCS 5/12-1001; 735 ILCS 5/12-1006; 735 ILCS 5/12-901.